ztachip/ztachip/Documentation/HardwareDesign.md

 This is the top level component of ztachip.

+The central tensor processor unit is dp_core

 dp_core receives tensor instructions from RISCV via axilite_* interface.

-dp_core then executes the tensor instructions.
-There are 2 types of tensor instructions:
+dp_core then executes the tensor instructions by performing the following:

-- Tensor data operations which transfer tensor data between sram_core,core and external memory.
+- Coordinating tensor data operations which transfer tensor data between sram_core,core's internal memory and external DDR memory.

-- Tensor execution operations which are performed by core.
+- Dispatching tensor operator execution requests to core which then inturn dispatch the execution to an array of VLIW processors.

 ![hw_dp_core](images/hw_dp_core.png)